xuancong84/beiwe-backend/README.md

         default: 10
     FILE_PROCESS_PAGE_SIZE - the number of files pulled in for processing at a time
         default: 250
-    DATA_PROCESSING_NO_ERROR_STRING - a unique string provided in non-error reports
-        default: 2HEnBwlawY
-    MONGO_PORT - the port on which to connect to mongodb
-        default: 27017
     ASYMMETRIC_KEY_LENGTH - length of key files used in the app
         default: 2048
     ITERATIONS - PBKDF2 iteration count for passwords
         default: 1000
-    LOCAL_BACKUPS_DIRECTORY
-        default: /tmp/beiwe_backups/
 ```

 Mandatory Settings